rodrigodelmonte/kubetest2-dkp-aws/README.md

 # kubetest2-dkp-aws

 > kubetest2-dkp-aws is a proof of concept to execute Kubernetes Conformance tests on AWS clusters deployed using DKP.
+It implements a kubetest2-DEPLOYER to manage the lifecycle of a Kubernetes cluster for tests.

 ## Requirements